 Business combinations are accounted for using the acquisition method.
 The consideration for acquisition is measured at the fair values of assets given, liabilities incurred or assumed, and equity instruments issued by the Group in order to obtain control of the acquiree (at the date of exchange).
 Costs incurred in connection with the acquisition are recognised in profit or loss as incurred.
 Where a business combination is achieved in stages, previously held interests in the acquiree are re-measured to fair value at the acquisition date (date the Group obtains control) and the resulting gain or loss, is recognised in profit or loss.
 Adjustments are made to fair values to bring the accounting policies of acquired businesses into alignment with those of the Group.
 The costs of integrating and reorganising acquired businesses are charged to the post acquisition profit or loss.
 If the initial accounting is incomplete at the reporting date, provisional amounts are recorded.
 These amounts are subsequently adjusted during the measurement period, or additional assets or liabilities are recognised when new information about its existence is obtained during this period.
-Non-measurement period adjustments to contingent considerations (classified as equity are not remeasured.
-Non-measurement period adjustments to other contingent considerations are remeasured at fair value with changes in fair value recognised in profit or loss.
-Where settlement of any part of cash consideration is deferred, the amounts payable in the future are discounted to their present value as at the date of exchange.
+Non-measurement period adjustments to contingent consideration(s) classified as equity are not remeasured.
+Non-measurement period adjustments to other contingent consideration is deferred, the amounts payable in the future are discounted to their present value as at the date of exchange.
 The discount rate used is the group's incremental borrowing rate, being the rate at which a similar borrowing could be obtained from an independent financier under comparable terms and conditions.